ALEKS Placement Exam

 What is the cost?

 The ALEKS Placement, Preparation and Learning Program costs $25 which you will be asked to submit on your first login.
-This will give you access to up to 5 tries on the placement exam as well as six months of access to the Preparation and Learning Modules, allowing you to brush up on your basic Pre-Calculus skills while you study Calculus.
+This will give you access to 5 tries on the placement exam as well as six months of access to the Preparation and Learning Modules, allowing you to brush up on your basic Pre-Calculus skills while you study Calculus.

 What you need